 - Salt and Pepper

-Shape your mixture between the palms of your hands into equal-sized meatballs.
+5. Shape mixture into balls: Shape 2-3 tablespoons of the meat mixture between the palms of your hands into equal-sized meatballs.
 Transfer to a baking sheet lined with parchment paper while you shape the remaining mixture.

 How to Cook Meatballs